-During early pregnancy, levels of the hormone progesterone soar and your metabolism is running high.
+During early pregnancy, levels of the hormone progesterone increase and your metabolism is running high and burning energy.
 This can make you feel exhausted.
 At the same time, lower blood pressure and increased blood production might team up to sap your energy.
 If you have another child or children to care for, you might experience even more fatigue.

 While fatigue typically lessens after the first trimester, you'll likely feel tired again toward the end of your pregnancy as your baby increases in size.

 A number of normal symptoms during pregnancy might affect your sleep, including: